olcf/olcf-user-docs/accounts/accounts_and_projects.rst

 You can check the general status of your application at any time using the myOLCF self-service portal's `account status page <https://my.olcf.ornl.gov/pending/status>`__.
 For more information, see the :ref:`myOLCF self-service portal documentation<myolcf-overview>`.
-If you need to make further inquiries about your application you may email our Accounts Team at accounts@ccs.ornl.gov.
+If you need to make further inquiries about your application, you may email our Accounts Team at accounts@ccs.ornl.gov.

 When all of the above steps are completed, your user account will be